BLamy/sails-sync/README.md

 # sails-sync
 Sails Sync is a project aimed at syncing rest endpoints into an indexed db using a simple api.

 **Models are defined declaratively** using polymer web components.
-A `io.models` property is added to the global object created by `sails.io.js`.
+An `io.models` property is added to the global object created by `sails.io.js`.

 > sails-socket has a dependency on the sails.io.js file included in sails.js.
 If you used `sails new ` to create your project you already have it.